dchambers/typester/README.md

   * The `isA()` method can be used to do both `instanceof` checks against objects, and `typeof` checks against literal values.
   * The `fulfills()` method can be used do shape-based checks.
-  * The `maybe` modifier can be used for optional arguments.
+  * The `optionally` modifier can be used for optional arguments.

 ## Verifiers